joausaga/social-ideation/README.md

 Mapping Model
 -------------

-Social Ideation proposes the model outlined in the next figure to map Facebook posts with IdeaScale.
+Social Ideation proposes the model outlined in the next figure to map Facebook posts and comments with IdeaScale ideas and comments.

 ![mapping_model](https://dl.dropboxusercontent.com/u/55956367/mapping_model.png "Mapping Model")

-As it is possible to appreciated in the figure the proposed model is based entirely on native elements of Facebook, namely posts, comments, pages, and hashtags.
-Posts published on the Facebook page that corresponds to an IdeaScale initiative and contain the hashtag of the initiative and the hashtag of one of initiative's campaigns are mapped to an idea.
+As seen on the figure the proposed model is based entirely on native elements of Facebook, namely posts, comments, groups, and hashtags.
+Posts published on a Facebook group that is linked to an IdeaScale initiative and contain the hashtag of the initiative and the hashtag of one of initiative's campaigns are mapped to an idea.

-As the figure also shows, all the comments placed to the Facebook posts that are mapped ideas are taken and transformed into IdeaScale comments.
+As the figure also shows, all the comments placed to Facebook posts mapped to ideas are taken and transformed into IdeaScale comments.

 Integration Model
 -----------------

 The integration between the two platforms are performed mainly through API functions.
-Either Facebook and IdeaScale offer primitives through which is possible to read and create new content.
+Both Facebook and IdeaScale offer primitives through which is possible to read and create new content.
 The following figure presents the details of how the integration works.

 ![integration_model](https://dl.dropboxusercontent.com/u/55956367/app_model.png "Social Ideation Model")

-The app maintains records about the mapping between IdeaScale initiatives and Facebook pages.
+The app maintains records about the mapping between IdeaScale initiatives and Facebook groups.
 Each record saves also the hashtags that identify IdeaScale initiatives and their campaigns.
 To get content from IdeaScale, the app hits the API asking for the ideas and comments of the registered initiatives (1).
 The ideas and comment collected from Facebook are posted on IdeaScale by calling the corresponding API function (2).

-Every time a new idea or comment are placed on the Facebook pages that correspond to the IdeaScale initiatives, Facebook API pushes a notification to the app (3).
-The ideas and comments gathered from the IdeaScale initiatives are posted to the Facebook pages by calling the corresponding Facebook API function.
+The ideas and comments published on the Facebook groups linked to the registered IdeaScale initiatives are gathered by hitting the API of Facebook (3).
+The ideas and comments gathered from the registered IdeaScale initiatives are posted to the Facebook groups associated to the initiatives by calling the corresponding Facebook API function.

 Installation
 ------------